Tracking measles cases in the United States

 The concern this year comes after the first reported death in the US since 2015 and following a significant increase in the number of cases in 2024.
 CNN is monitoring these cases and updating this page each week as new national data is collected and released from state health departments by the US Centers for Disease Control and Prevention.

-A large outbreak in West Texas is likely responsible for the spike in the national cases so far in 2025.
-More than 150 cases had been reported in the state, according to the state’s health department in late February.
+A large outbreak in West Texas is largely responsible for the spike in the national cases so far in 2025.

 Measles is a highly contagious airborne disease.
 It can cause serious health consequences or death, especially for young and unvaccinated children.